RamesTheGeneric/insight-map-loader/README.md

 This project contains **no Meta code**.
 It interoperates with software already on a device you own, using interfaces recovered by observation.
 Device libraries, where a build needs them, are read from your own headset and are never redistributed here.

+I vibecoded this entire thing incase you coulden't tell lol